-The SEL classes utilize core content with a focus on sustainability.
-Key concepts are expanded upon and strengthened through Environmental Leadership Seminar (or Seminar), a core class for SEL students.
-Seminar is a class that SEL students take freshman, sophomore, and junior year - seniors focus on their environmentally-focused internships.
-In Seminar, SEL students complete semester-long projects, including Leadership in Environmental Action Development (LEAD) Projects, and Sustainable Enterprise business plans, which build on project management skills.
-Below outlines the required SEL courses students take throughout their four years.
-SEL continually seeks to increase the rigor and academic challenge offered by courses.
+SEL classes focus on sustainability.
+Key concepts are expanded and strengthened through Environmental Leadership Seminar (Seminar), a core class for SEL students.
+In Seminar, SEL students complete semester-long projects, including Leadership in Environmental Action Development (LEAD) Projects, and Sustainable Enterprise business plans that build on project management skills.
+All freshmen, sophomore, and junior SEL students take Seminar.
+Seniors focus on their environmentally-focused internships.

-Freshmen Seminar focuses on two (2) scientific research papers, two (2) LEAD Projects.
+Freshman Seminar focuses on two (2) scientific research papers and two (2) LEAD Projects.
 Additionally, students focus on public speaking, project planning and management, and effective communication skills.

 |Engineering||AP United States History||Seminar|